Morphonodepredictivemodel/morphonode/README.md

 ``` r
 library(morphonode)
 ```
-- Step 1: &nbsp; Defining the ultrasound profile (in this example we will use a simulated malignant profile).
+- Step 1: &nbsp; Defining the ultrasound profile (in this example, we will use a simulated malignant profile).
 ``` r
 x <- new.profile(us.simulate(y = 1))
 ```